SogaOk/cloud_projects/aws_three_tier_web_arch/README.md

 ![create db step 6](./imgs/create_db6.JPG)

-Under the additional configuration, provide a database name, leave all other defaults configurations as is and create the database.
+Under the additional configuration, provide a database name, leave all other default configurations as is and create the database.

 ![create db step 7](./imgs/create_db7.JPG)